Wolfbatcat/ao3-userscripts/documentation/Advanced Blocker.md

 **Primary Relationships & Characters**
 - Enter names exactly as they appear on AO3, including alternative names: `Luo Binghe/Shen Yuan | Shen Qingqiu`
 - **Tag Window** settings let you check only the first X tags (default: 1 for relationships, 5 for characters).
+- Supports limited conditional logic.
+Use `with:{Fandom}` to specify fandom context.

 **Language Filter**
 - Enter language names as they appear on AO3: `English`, `Русский`, `中文-普通话国语`